sorin-ionescu/prezto/runcoms/README.md

 Zsh has several system-wide and user-local configuration files.

-Prezto has one user-local configuration file.
+Additionally, Prezto has one user-local configuration file.

-System-wide configuration files are installation-dependent but are installed in *`/etc`* by default.
+System-wide configuration files are installation-dependent but are installed in _`/etc`_ by default.

 User-local configuration files have the same name as their global counterparts but are prefixed with a dot (hidden).
 Zsh looks for these files in the path